Frequently asked questions

 Complementary preprint services, such as arXiv and bioRxiv, are available for findings that clearly fall into the physics, mathematics, or life science fields.

 Please note: ChemRxiv does not currently accept unpublished book chapters or review articles.
 We can accept work that has previously appeared in a PhD thesis, if it has been written as a manuscript independent of the original thesis.

 4. Is there a fee to submit or read a preprint on ChemRxiv?

-Preprints on ChemRxiv are free for authors to post and free to readers.
+No. Preprints on ChemRxiv are free for both authors and readers.

 5. How long does it take from submission to posting on ChemRxiv?

 Preprints are typically posted 1-2 business days after submission.